HackYourFuture/HTML-CSS/Week2/MAKEME.md

 ### Learning goals for this week:
 ```
- • CLI
-    • To know the terminal/bash/command line for UNIX based systems.
-    • Navigate the file system without using a UI explorer.
-    • Copy, rename and move files with terminal commands.
- • Student presentations
  • Last week recap and questions
  • Responsive web development
     • Relative measurements (%, (r)em, vw)